11 Best Kept Secrets to Getting the Perfect Korean Perm (2023)

 I’m going to let you in on a little secret, Koreans aren’t born with perfectly wavy hair.
 They have to earn it!

-The good news is, PATIENCE and MONEY are all you need to get that pretty Korean perm.
+The good news is, PATIENCE and MONEY are all you need to get that elegant Korean perm anywhere in the world.

 And that hard work pays off for up to 6 months.